EthanThatOneKid/dittofunc/README.md

-# ditto-edge
+# dittofunc

-An edge server implementation of Ditto
+A Netlify HTTP server implementation of Ditto code generation.